az-digital/arizona-bootstrap/site/content/docs/5.0/icons.md

 <div class="alert alert-warning" role="alert">
   <p class="h4 alert-heading">Heads Up!</p>
-  If you're using Arizona Bootstrap, Arizona Icons and/or Material Design Rounded icons will still need to be added to your project if you would like to use them.
+  If you're using Arizona Bootstrap, Arizona Icons and/or Material Symbols (Rounded) icons will still need to be added to your project if you would like to use them.
 </div>